theodi/orpi-analysis/realtimetrains.co.uk-converter/issues.md

 # For myself
-- too few records in the output, what's happening?!?!?
+- outStream is not throwing either the 'end' or 'close' events
 - orpi-corpus should drop carriage returns from the column names